EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ### How will I track my performance while job searching?

 You will be tracking your job searching performance with specific metrics related to your job searching activities, called Micropoints, instead of your progress through the curriculum.
-They will be displayed on your Dashboard home page.
+Your Micropoints will be displayed on your Dashboard home page and they will entitle you to special benefits, such as partnerships.

 - Read an explanation about [how to track progress while job searching](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/how-to-track-progress-while-job-searching.md).